dart-lang/test/pkgs/test/doc/json_reporter.md

   // Will only be present if `root_url` is different from `url`. int? root_line;

-  // The (1-based) line on in the original test suite from which the test
+  // The (1-based) line in the original test suite from which the test
   // originated.
   //
   // Will only be present if `root_url` is different from `url`.